 (This will be an ongoing project for rainy summer days.)

 Pick one wall (or section of a wall) in the basement where you can create a family mural.
 Prime the wall.
 Together, sketch your plans on paper first, then draw them out in pencil on the wall.
 Then, paint!

 Make a goal for yourselves to be done before school starts in the fall, and have a “reveal” party for family and friends!

 20. Play the “quiet game”.

-Honestly, I often don’t have the energy to be creative and get my kids going on these indoor activities, especially on gloomy, rainy days.
-Sometimes, I just need peace and quiet.
+I know you don’t always have the energy (or time) to get creative on rainy days.
+Sometimes, we just need peace and quiet, right?